ecoacoustics/website/content/resources/help-centre/software/autohotkey.md

-download the **example AHK script** available [here](https://gist.github.com/andrew-1234/384ea4b716b4b0e8abb7012dbd600ae4), by downloading the file as a zip with the `Download Zip` button, or copying the script contents into a blank notepad file.
-After downloading or copying the script contents, make sure your file has the `.ahk` extension.
+download the **example AHK script** available [here](https://gist.github.com/andrew-1234/384ea4b716b4b0e8abb7012dbd600ae4), by downloading the file as a zip with the `Download Zip` button, or copying the script contents into a blank [Visual Studio Code](https://code.visualstudio.com/) file.
+After downloading or copying the script contents, make sure your file is saved with the `.ahk` extension.

 ### First use